dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 My name is Jürgen, I am a full time Drupal developer at Fenomen web agency.
-I have about three and a half years of experience with Drupal professionally, but unfortunately at the same time I don't have any previous experience sharing my knowledge and opinions publicly with others.
+I have about three and a half years of experience with Drupal professionally, but unfortunately at the same time I don't have any real experience sharing my knowledge and opinions publicly with others.

-However I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because I think
+However I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because if our goal is to improve ours and others work, it's more sustainable to give receive.

-is still worth the effort to
-share my know-how with like minded people.
+So this would be my first real contribution to Drupal community.

 My Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.
 Also, this is my